babaei503/saba-microservices/README.md

 ## Product Review Service

+This service responsible for handling information regarding reviews

 Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run").

 In the service discovery web app we should be able to see Product Review service

 ## Product Recommendation Service

+This service responsible for handling information regarding recommendations

+Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run").

+In the service discovery web app we should be able to see Product Recommendation service

+## Product Composite Service

+This service, can aggregate information from the three core product services and compose a view of product information together with reviews and recommendations of a product.

 Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run").